dboxall123/chip8/README.md

       Make my own beep noise instead of printing \a.
       Implement "wait_for_input()" function for opcode 0xFx0A.

-Fixed: Score now updating correctly (it wasn't working becuase i accidentally left out a break statement!
+FIXED: Score now updating correctly (it wasn't working becuase i accidentally left out a break statement!
 How embarrassing...)
        Added option to turn off beeping noise (it gets annoying listening to it over and over again when testing!)